Post-Nor'Ida Coastal Oblique Aerial Photographs Collected from Ocean City, Maryland, to Hatteras, North Carolina, December 4, 2009

 2. Who also contributed to the data set?

 Funding and (or) support for this study was provided by the USGS Coastal and Marine Geology Program (CMGP).
-The authors wish to thank pilot, George McPherson, for his assistance in data collection.
-This report benefited from the comments and reviews of (pending) and usgssp with the USGS St. Petersburg Coastal and Marine Science Center (SPCMSC) - St. Petersburg, Fla.
+The authors wish to thank pilot, Lt.
+William Coty, LTJG Matt Herring, and AMT3 Ed Sychora of the Elizabeth City U.S. Coast Guard Airstation, for their assistance in data collection.
+This report benefited from the comments and reviews of Ginger Range with the USGS St. Petersburg Coastal and Marine Science Center (SPCMSC) - St. Petersburg, Fla., and Jacquelyn Overbeck.
+Cherokee Nation Technology Solutions contracted to the USGS St. Petersburg Coastal and Marine Science Center (SPCMSC).

 3. To whom should users address questions about the data?